Just like people, livestock have more resistance to diseases when:

 The recommendations below are for beef cattle, but can be adapted for other livestock.
 Consult with your veterinarian about setting up a herd health program.

-- Record-keeping.
-Beef Quality Assurance is a great program and should be used.
-It includes the recording of every health product you use: serial numbers, expiration dates, injection site mapping.
+Programs like Beef Quality Assurance (BQA) are good to use.
+BQA includes the recording of every health product you use: serial numbers, expiration dates, injection site mapping.

 Seven Steps Content Source:Newport, Alan.
 2014.
 Make Vaccination One Step to Build Herd Health Program.
 Beef Producer.
 Retrieved from https://www.farmprogress.com/story-make-vaccination-step-build-herd-health-program-14-111307